amirali511/HelliWM/README.md

 `LK` : launcher key (values can be in the form XK_SOMETHING like XK_S).

 `CK` : close key (values can be in the form XK_SOMETHING like XK_C).

+## Note about dmenu
+You still can use dmenu as a launcher, but it won't be in the correct form and thus, is not recommended.